 Renting a car in Turkey should be easy and straightforward.
 There are a few international car rental companies like Hertz, Europcar, and Budget available throughout the country.

-Traffic drives on the right.
-Road signs are similar to those used in Europe and are plentiful.
+Traffic drives on the right side of the road, and road signs are similar to those used in Europe and are plentiful.
 There is no shortage of petrol stations, which are often open 24 hours a day.
-However, petrol is expensive in Turkey.
+That said, petrol is expensive in Turkey.

 Air travel in Turkey

 Turkey’s main airports include Atatürk International Airport, located outside of Istanbul, and Ankara Esenboğa, which is just outside of the capital.
 There are daily domestic flights to and from many destinations across Turkey.
-The national carrier, Turkish Airlines, is the most popular.
-However, there are several smaller carriers offering flights to various destinations in the country.
+The national carrier, Turkish Airlines, is the most popular, but there are several smaller carriers offering flights to various destinations in the country.